Lucaz97/tt03-RTLlocked-verilog-qtcoreA1/README.md

 # QTcore-A1

-*Author*: Hammond Pearce
+*Author*: Original microcontroller: Hammond Pearce; Locked version: Luca Collini

-*Description*: An accumulator-based 8-bit microarchitecture designed via GPT-4 conversations.
+*Description*: A RTL locked accumulator-based 8-bit microarchitecture designed via GPT-4 conversations.

 ## How it works
 The QTCore-A1 is a basic accumulator-based 8-bit microarchitecture (with an emphasis on the micro).
 It is a Von Neumann design (shared data and instruction memory).